abcox/demo-app5/README.md

 [Live Demo](https://demo-app5b.azurewebsites.net/)

+## Development Environment

+node v18.13.0

+nmv-windows has been installed.
+To switch, run command `nvm use 18.13.0`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.